Women reviewing pages from Opacity.

 A Culture of Critique and Collaboration

 Opacity also reinforced the value of dialogue and collaboration.
 Feedback from jurors, paired with discussions among attendees, highlighted how critique strengthens outcomes and inspires new directions for our work.
-Insights and provocations from the review will be captured in a forthcoming publication, due in 2026.
+Insights and provocations from the review will be captured in a forthcoming publication, scheduled for release in 2026.

 “By connecting studios across Australia and globally, Opacity celebrated design excellence as both a collaborative and reflective practice — one that drives innovation, enhances communities, and reinforces our commitment to creating meaningful, lasting impact,” said Huai Lim, Australian managing principal of architecture at HDR.